-I am currently finishing a PhD in Computer Science at UC Santa Barbara.
-My research focuses on wireless aerial networks for environmental and disaster applications.
+I received a PhD in Computer Science from UC Santa Barbara in March 2020.
+My research focused on wireless aerial networks for environmental and disaster applications.
 My dissertation looks at using 802.11 (WiFi) to locate and communicate with survivors after a natural disaster from a aerial platform.
-As part of my work I develop new algorithms for low energy computation suitable for deployment on a multi-copter that has limited power and weight, and which may not be able to offload computationally expensive work in a disaster due to lack of a functional internet backhaul.
-I build prototype systems and evaluate their performance through physical field experimentation, and analysis of large network traces.
+As part of my work I developed new algorithms for low energy computation suitable for deployment on a multi-copter that has limited power and weight, and which may not be able to offload computationally expensive work in a disaster due to lack of a functional internet backhaul.
+I built prototype systems and evaluate their performance through physical field experimentation, and analysis of large network traces.

 My work focuses on cutting edge research in Computer Science that is applied to social issues facing us today.
 Topics of interest include disaster response and recovery, understanding climate change and habitat disruption, freedom of speech, and ethical use of technology.

 My skills include application and systems engineering, strong understanding of wireless networks, as well as a long history of web development.
 I excel in interdisciplinary work and most of my past projects have partner with marine biologists, environmental scientists as well as social scientists.

 In addition to my academic and professional work, I am a photographer, hiker, and adventurer.
 My partner Sherri Conklin (a soon to be Ph.D in Philosophy) and I try to explore as much as we can frequently going on journeys both local and international.
 My photos have been featured in exhibitions, news papers, and many academic publications.